 A significant portion of the the design work hinged on altering the existing volume of built space to create better shaped rooms and working within the allowable zoning regulations to do that.
 An illegal rear addition was removed and working closely with landmarks and zoning the rear exterior was considerably re-worked creating staggered terraces for more light penetration and more usable exterior space.

-Timothy Bryant Architect
+Architecture by Timothy Bryant Architect